dotnet/interactive/docs/NotebooksLocalExperience.md

-# Create .NET Jupyter Notebooks locally
+# Create .NET Jupyter Notebooks on your machine

 ## Installing Jupyter and .NET Interactive